-What is to be done with bank accounts after a death varies regionally.
-In some regions, bank accounts are automatically frozen after a death.
-To avoid any complications, the bank should be notified immediately, and you should find out the procedures for releasing these funds, and how to set up a new account for funds received after the death.
-It’s recommended that a joint account stay open for at least six months to allow you to deposit any checks that are made out to the deceased.
-To take a name off a joint bank account, banks require a Certified Copy of a Death Certificate (some banks may make a photo copy of the certified copy and return the original to you).
-If the deceased had a safety deposit box in a bank, the contents can be sealed after death and a Certified Copy of a Death Certificate will be required to gain access to the contents.
+Procedures for bank accounts following death vary regionally.
+In some areas, bank accounts are automatically frozen after a death.
+To avoid any complications, the bank should be notified immediately.
+The bank employees will guide you through the next steps from there.
+It’s recommended that a joint account stay open for at least six months to allow you to deposit any cheques that are made out to the deceased.
+To take a name off a joint bank account, banks require a certified copy of a death certificate.
+If the deceased had a safety deposit box in a bank, the contents may be sealed after death and a certified copy of a death certificate will be required to gain access to the contents.